How to Create Your First Flow

 Read more about setting rules in Unito.

 By default, Unito can automatically match up similar fields or you can manually set your own field mappings.
+In most cases you can select Auto map my fields to start with a pre-built template.

 auto map